Birmingham... My University Life!

 My university life has changed quite drastically since I embarked on my Hallmark Aviation placement, I landed back into Heathrow Airport with a bucket full of dreams to go back to Birmingham with!
 I wasn't completely prepared for the looming barrage of deadlines, student loan living and exams compared to my pre-conceived plan!
 Hi, University College Birmingham!

 Walking to university reminds me that I'm one step closer to graduating and making my first steps in the world of work, well for more than a year so I can pursue a career.
 This semester has been interesting and I wouldn't have changed it one bit, well not even my 'French' option but I shall mention that later on.
 University College Birmingham has been a good choice for me, I can say that my degree is currently on track and I have every confidence that the effort that I had put into my work this semester has been worthwhile.
-From working from week to week for my paycheck I had a shock to my system when the deadlines started coming in, I didn't want to comply but now I realise that shouldn't of been so keen to return from Newark, NJ!
+From working from week to week for my pay-check I had a shock to my system when the deadlines started coming in, I didn't want to comply but now I realise that shouldn't have been so keen to return from Newark, NJ!
 With this new blog I didn't know where to look at first, I just want to blog about everything and anything but I know that I'll be refining the operation soon enough.
 Birmingham is my current state of mind, let's just say I'm getting on with it!
-Yes!
+Yes B!

 This semester is coming to an end, I just have one seminar and a presentation to accomplish!
 Oh, I must not forget my final French exam and the dreaded Managing Human Resources final examination!
 I have every confidence that I shall pass this semester with flying colours!
 I can't think about resits because I have to get to final year so I can tackle my dissertation and finally graduate in September '14!
-It's been one heck of a journey since I returned back to university after my American year, I wouldn't of had it any other way!
+It's been one heck of a journey since I returned back to university after my American year, I wouldn't have had it any other way!
 Birmingham is my current state of mind, I'm getting to know my student city on a more personal level and branching out to further places with my Newark State of Mind.
 The grind of the airport seems like a million miles away, assignments have taken my life up and I've created this blog that I want to carry on.
 I'm missing my Newark girls but I know I'm in no hurry to return, when I do its going to be major!
-University will get better I know it Brum!
+University will get better I know Birmingham has got me!

 UCB...
 I'm Back!